 ORNL / SCIENCE PHOTO LIBRARY ORNL / SCIENCE PHOTO LIBRARY

-Mouse CT scanner.
-Researchers watch a laboratory mouse (Mus musculus) in a computed tomography (CT) scanner.
-This is MicroCAT, a new CT scanner that was developed to study small animals like mice by creating images with 10 times the resolution of conventional scanners.
+Mouse CT scans.
+Coloured three-dimensional (3-D) computed tomography (CT) scans of an obese laboratory mouse (Mus musculus).
+The skeleton (orange) of this mutant mouse (blue) is at lower frame.
+This image is from MicroCAT, a CT scanner developed to study small animals like mice by creating images with 10 times the resolution of conventional scanners.
 The mouse's development can be monitored; mice such as this are bred for genetic analysis.
-CT scans are slice images through the body made using X-rays.
-MicroCAT can also take standard X-ray images.
-Systems like this may one day be used for mammography, as they could detect breast cancer at a very early stage.
+Here the CT scans, slice images through the body made using X-rays, have been built into 3-D images with a computer.
 The scanner was developed at the Department of Energy's Oak Ridge National Laboratory, USA.